 Trading is as much about psychology as it is about developing a solid strategy.
 Without the mental fortitude to stick to a strategy, it will never work, regardless of how good it is.

 Successful traders not only learn to master their strategy, but they also take charge of their own psychology, developing traits, such as discipline, patience and anti-egotism.
+We call it trader’s mindset.
 Let me begin by exploring the third trait, simply because this is rarely mentioned, but equally important.

 Conducting self-analysis and having self-awareness allowed me to recognize the egotistical divide (the part that is concerned with the self-image and how others may perceive me).
 Many of us are dominated by our ego and don’t even know it.

 Let’s break it down further for anyone that is a little lost.

 For a typical trader, the more conscious, rational and logical thinking part of the mind doesn’t typically run the show in the present moment.
 Rather, it’s the more automatic reactive unconscious mind that is fuelled by feelings and emotions that takes over when you become engaged in a trade.